 The phone call from Alaska Mountain Guides was unexpected – and the news was not good.
-The voice informed me that the up-coming early – February Ecuadorian Andes mountaineering trip was cancelled due to the illness of the guide, who apparently had to return to the US for treatment.
+The voice informed me that my up-coming early – February Ecuadorian Andes mountaineering trip was cancelled due to the illness of the guide, who apparently had to return to the US for treatment.
 They would, of course, reimburse me and offered a $500. discount for a future trip.
 Click here to see the sixteen-day package I had signed up for.

-All blue text leads to new page with a click; all images expandable with a click.
+All blue text leads to a new page with a click; all images expandable with a click.

 I prepared for the major climbs with nine days spent in and above Quito, giving myself lots of time to acclimatize.
 This is where Rafael Martinez, the owner of World Bike in Quito and ASEGUIM–certified mountain guide, came into the picture.
-After having done the Rucu Pichincha hike on my own, I hired his services for acclimatization hikes to Guagua Pichincha (4784m) and then south of Quito to the Ilinizas before I set off with the other guys on our Moggely adventure.
+(See ASEGUM’s member list page for his email address.)
+After having done the Rucu Pichincha hike on my own, I hired him for acclimatization hikes to Guagua Pichincha (4784m) and then south of Quito to the Ilinizas before I set off with the other guys on our Moggely adventure.
 After our return from Chimborazo, he would also guide me to the top of Cotopaxi.
 I was fortunate to have stumbled into his agency!
 My preparation time also meant that altitude sickness was never an issue.

 Do note that climbing in Ecuador is a bit different than climbing elsewhere – e.g. the Cordillera Blanca in Peru or the Himalayas.
 For starters, Quito (2800m) becomes a de facto base camp from which most trips start.
 You leave the city at 8:00 a.m. and get to the mountain hut by 4:00 p.m.- 4600m for Cayambe; 4800m for Cotopaxi; and 5000m for Chimborazo.
 A few rules of acclimatization will already have been broken here-